 To start with the Execution of Postman API,

-- Go to file and click on new
+- Go to the file and click on new

 - Click on HTTP Request to start with the basic creation.

-- Once done with clicking on http request tab, it will prompt to below page.
+- Once done with clicking on the HTTP request tab, it will prompt you to the below page.

 The above page will allow us to create a new request, collection, or Environment.

-Here, each field will be having one functionality and will explain some regular fields which we use for regular execution of API’s
+Here, each field will be having one functionality and will explain some regular fields which we use for the regular execution of APIs

-- Workspace : It will allow us to create Individual workspace or as a team.
+- Workspace: It will allow us to create Individual workspaces or as a team.

 - HTTP Request – Clicking this would display a dropdown list of different requests such as GET, POST, COPY, DELETE, etc. In Postman API testing, the most commonly used requests are GET and POST.

-- Request Url : This is known as an endpoint and where we would be calling our api to communicate with..
+- Request Url: This is known as an endpoint and is where we would be calling our API to communicate.